bisq-network/bisq/doc/build.md

 ### 7. Enable unlimited Strength for cryptographic keys (only required for Oracle JDK)

 If you are using Oracle JDK 8 you must **[enable strong cryptographic cyphers](https://github.com/jonathancross/jc-docs/blob/master/java-strong-crypto-test/README.md)**.
 If you use OpenJDK + OpenJFX you can skip this step.

+In Windows the new crypto files need to be copied to `Java/jdk1.8.0_xxx/jre/lib/security` AND `Java/jre1.8.0_xxx/jre/lib/security` otherwise the test in the above page will fail.

 Build Bitsquare